CBEP-SoCB-Details/.github/profile/README.md

 # Reusable Code and Utilities
-*  Small package to facilitate use of maximum likelihood estimates of (unobserved) left censored values in left censored data, such as observations of concentrations of contaminants or bacteria.
+*  Small package to facilitate use of maximum likelihood estimates of (unobserved) "non-detects" in left censored data, such as observations of concentrations of contaminants or bacteria.
    ..........
 [LCensMeans](https://github.com/CBEP-SoCB/LCensMeans)
 *  Utility package to facilitate uniformity in graphic design for